An alternative Telagram: how to run its own Mathx server using Docker Compose

 http://localhost:8008

-Then, in interactive mode, the wizard asks:
+Then, in interactive mode, the wizard will ask for:

 - username;